TwilioDevEd/classmates-twiml/teaching-guide.md

 # Classmates Video - Teaching Guide

+**Estimated time**: 30-45 minutes
+**Format**: Follow along video with breaks to self assess.
+Solution revealed in video.

 This is a hands-on coding project.
-Upon completion of the assignment, the student will have a working telephone application and personal phone number that can be shared to provide connectivity with their friends/families/fellow classmates.
+Upon completion of the assignment, the student will have a working telephone application and a personal phone number that can be shared to provide connectivity with their friends/families/fellow classmates.

 ## Prerequisites

 Student should have a basic grasp of reading.
 The intended age range is 6-14 years.
-(Grownups are also very much welcome 💪)
+(All grownups are also very much welcome 💪)

 Student will need an Internet connection and a web browser.
 We will be creating a free trial with Twilio.
-Using this [free trial promo code]() will double the amount of free credit.
+Using this [free trial promo](https://www.twilio.com/promo/classmates) will double the amount of free credit you receive on signing up.

 Previous programming experience is **not** required for the student nor the instructor.